kengibson1111/go-stdlib/README.md

 ## crypto/x509

-* verify - basic example showing how to verify a root cert chain.
+* verify - basic example showing how to verify a cert against a root cert chain.
 It also uses encoding/pem.
-  This sample will panic because the cert chain is not valid.
+This sample will panic because the cert is not valid.

 ## encoding/gob